ArturoDeza/Piranhas/README.md

 ![Observer1](http://imgur.com/uhw8Lq3.gif) ![Observer2](http://imgur.com/SL0WTgH.gif) ![Observer3](http://imgur.com/aeUku3o.gif)

-A sample collection of 3 human observers doing a single trial of a target search task.
+Top: A sample collection of 3 human observers doing a single trial of a target search task.
 Real EyeTracking Data on the right of each subfigure, and on the left Foveated Feature Congestion(FFC) (Deza & Eckstein, 2016) is superimposed given every fixation.
 Similar visualizations can be extended to computer generated fixations or computer vision models with foveated systems in search (Akbas & Eckstein, 2014).
 Visualizations were generated using the Piranhas toolkit.

 # Using Piranhas